tomstewart89/GMR/README.md

 This repo is licensed under the [MIT License](LICENSE).

-Starting from its release, **GMR** has been massively used by the community.
-See below for cool papers that use GMR:

-- [arXiv 2025.08](https://arxiv.org/abs/2508.21043), *HITTER: A HumanoId Table TEnnis Robot via Hierarchical Planning and Learning*
-- [arXiv 2025.08](https://arxiv.org/abs/2508.13444), *Switch4EAI: Leveraging Console Game Platform for Benchmarking Robotic Athletics*
-- [arXiv 2025.05](https://arxiv.org/abs/2505.02833), *TWIST: Teleoperated Whole-Body Imitation System*

 # News & Updates
 - **2025-11-08:** [MimicKit] from Jason Peng now supports GMR format.
 Check [here](https://github.com/xbpeng/MimicKit/tree/main/tools/gmr_to_mimickit).